stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (cyuan10−stat6250): Will ERRORS help us identify exactly how many errors there are in the Data step?
 - Question (yren10−stat6250): What does default _ERROR_ equal to zero actually means?
 - Question (mcardoso3-stat6250):  When would it be necessary to reset the automatic variable_ERROR_ to 0?
+-	Question (lzhao4-stat6250): What the default value of ERROR is?
+-	Answer (lzhao4-stat6250): The ERROR variable acts like a binary switch whose value is 0 if no errors exist in the DATA step, or 1 if one or more errors exist.